NZSmartie/IoTNode/Readme.md

 ## Setup

+1. If you didn't `git clone ... --recursive` to pull down submodules, then you'll need to run `git submodule init && git submodule update`

-1. Download `esp-idf`, follow it's setup instructions and configure `IDF_PATH` environment variable to have the path of `esp-idf` on your file system.
+2. Download `esp-idf`, follow it's setup instructions and configure `IDF_PATH` environment variable to have the path of `esp-idf` on your file system.

-2. Ensure `PATH` environment variable includes the xtensa compiler
+3. Ensure `PATH` environment variable includes the xtensa compiler

-3. Copy `main/secrets.example` to `main/secrets` and configure your WiFI SSID and password.
+4. Copy `main/secrets.example` to `main/secrets` and configure your WiFI SSID and password.

-4. Running `make` in the project's root directory should build everyhting without any problems!
+5. Running `make` in the project's root directory should build everyhting without any problems!

     a.
 There's a chance you may need be asked to set configuration defaults during `make`.
 That's okay!
 ESP-IDF is still under active development and new configuration options are expected.